functional-jslib/fjl/markdown-fragments/readme-header.md

 and is built from the ground up using functional concepts.
 - A functional library that is exported to multiple formats (umd, amd, commonjs, es6-modules, and iife).
 - "" that has both curried and un-curried versions of included operations.
+Et. al. `append`, `_append` (uncurrued)
 - Etc. etc..

+### Notable methods not added from the haskell prelude:
+- Math/Integral/Num/etc. methods
+- `scan*`, `permutations` and several others in the list's prelude (these are pending implementation)
+- Few others from prelude.

+### Included methods
+Methods dealing with lists (strings/arrays etc.) and objects.
+Full list coming soon.

 ### Needed
+- [ ] - Implementations of the `scan*` methods?
+- [ ] - "" of the Math methods?
 - [ ] - A friendly function names module has to be built
 for some of these functions as most javascript developers will not be familiar with the function names and paradigms